-Chances are that you never used prime numbers in your day-to-day job.
-Same applies to Fibonacci sequences, factorial, etc. Like it or not, a lot of companies out there will use these on their coding questions.
-Of course you can ask questions, it is totally acceptable that you don’t remember math concepts from high school.
-However, knowing these will save you precious minutes and will make you fell much more confident.
-Here are the ones to watch out for:
+It is unlikely that you ever used prime numbers in your day-to-day job.
+Same applies to Fibonacci sequences, factorial, etc. Like it or not, a lot of companies out there use math concepts on their coding questions.
+Of course, you can ask questions; most interviewers accept that you don’t remember math concepts from high school.
+However, knowing these will save you precious minutes and will make you feel much more confident.
+Here are some to watch out for:

 Modulo (remainder operator)

-This is an extremely simple concept but you often see people struggling with it.
-The module operator is used to find the reminder after the division of two integers.
+Modulo is a straightforward concept, but you often see people struggling with it.
+The module operator is used to find the remainder after the division of two integers.
 Say you want to work out the integer division of 17 divided by 5.
-The result is 3, the reminder is 2 (17-15).
-Simple concept but it is used in a LOT in coding interviews.
+The result is 3, and the remainder is 2 (17-15).
+Simple concept but used heavily in coding interviews.
+The following exercises use the modulo operator:

 Sum Multiples of Three and Five